Is GDCA ISO 9001:2015 certified?

 I see that you talk about supporting COTS products; do you also support any custom product lines?

 GDCA can support both COTS and custom embedded boards.
 Typically, the availability of the technical data package (TDP) and the health of the supply chain determine the viability of reconstituting a second source of supply.
 If you’d like to contact GDCA to rebuild the manufacturing capability of any given circuit card assembly (CCA), please fill out this form to contact our sales directly.

 How many products are required to make a product transfer worthwhile?

-What if we don’t need enough parts to make a product transfer worthwhile; are there any other
+What if we don’t need enough parts to make a product transfer worthwhile?
+Are there any other options available?

 Yes.
-Although manufacturing new products is our business, we have helped many of our existing customers find non-licensed, quality, refurbished products.
-The demand for this service has grown over the years and we have established a special engineering team to handle these particular requests.
+Although manufacturing new products is our business, we have helped many of our existing customers find unlicensed, quality, refurbished products.
+The demand for this service has grown over the years, and we have established a special engineering team to handle these particular requests.